gildor2/UEViewer/Docs/FAQ.md

 ### Which game titles are supported?
 There are more than 300 games made with all Unreal engine versions, for all platform supported by Epic Games.
 Check this table: https://www.gildor.org/projects/umodel/compat

 I'm trying to keep it up-to-date, mostly with reports posted on my forum.
-Note presense of the filter on the top of the table which lets you to find a game by the part of its name or by the company name quickly.
+Note presence of the filter on the top of the table which lets you to find a game by the part of its name or by the company name quickly.

 ### Why don't you add support for non-Unreal engine games?
 Other game engines has different principles of data storage.
 Umodel is focused on Unreal engine games and most of it's code works with Unreal engine data.
 Another reasons (that's why I did not created separate application for other games): other game engines are usually has more simple data formats, there are a lot of extractors for them exists already, even made with non-professional programmers.
 So I don't think there is any reason to support other engines.